 The Master of Science in Safety Management focuses on helping companies follow state and federal regulations, while designing programs to prevent disease, injury, or damage to the environment.
 Students will take a comprehensive exam during the semester they are completing their last required course.
 The program is accredited by Applied Sciences Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET).
 The degree requires 36 credit hours for completion, and is completed entirely online.

-The Master of Science in Software Engineering provides graduate level software engineering expertise to individuals who are currently working in the computer and information technology industry.
+The Master of Science in Software Engineering provides graduate-level software engineering expertise to individuals who are currently working in the computer and information technology industry.
 The M.S.S.E. program aspires to serve both adult learners from the local computer and information technology industry, and extended learning students taking the course from remote locations.
-The typical M.S.S.E. student is a full-time information technology professional who wishes to augment his work experience with additional academic enrichment.
+The typical M.S.S.E. student is a full-time information technology professional who wishes to augment his or her work experience with additional academic enrichment.
 The degree requires 33 credit hours for completion, and is completed entirely online.

 The Doctor of Education (Ed.D.) program with a Major in Special Education prepares professional educators who provide leadership in the field of special education or disability services through practice, research, service, and advocacy.
 This advanced graduate program prepares future leaders to influence public policy and serve as stewards of the discipline.
 The requirements for the Ed.D. in Education in the College of Education and Human Services are 72 credits minimum beyond the undergraduate degree.
 Courses completed for the Master's degree may be counted for some requirements at the discretion of the doctoral student's committee, but the student must earn 42 credits minimum beyond the master's degree.
 The requirements for any doctoral degree program at WVU include at least one year in residency through enrollment in a minimum of nine credits in two successive semesters.

-The Master of Arts in Special Education program can learn about evidence-based practices to support individuals with special needs or those who are at risk.
+Students in the Master of Arts in Special Education program learn about evidence-based practices to support individuals with special needs or those who are at risk.
 This program focuses on current issues and topics in the field of special education and gives you the opportunity to choose an area of specialization in Early Childhood Special Education, Gifted Education, Multicategorical Special Education, Severe/Multiple Disabilities, or Special Education with emphasis in Applied Behavior Analysis.
 The degree requires 36 credit hours for completion, and is completed entirely online.

-The Master of Science in Sport Coaching trains students to be lifelong learners who can adapt to modern demands on the coaching profession.
+The Master of Science in Sport Coaching trains students to be lifelong learners who can adapt to modern demands in the coaching profession.
 This degree is designed for teachers and full-time professionals who coach at the scholastic, community and club levels.
 WVU professors in Coaching Education have designed a curriculum that focuses on the knowledge and skills to be an effective coach.
-Additional focus is placed on holistic athlete development, including sport skills, life skills, long-term development and periodized training.
+Additional focus is placed on holistic athlete development, including sport skills, life skills, long-term development, and periodized training.
 The degree requires 31 credit hours for completion, and is completed entirely online.